What is Spousal Support and Alimony?

 Our Las Vegas divorce attorneys know the history of alimony award decisions for the Clark County family court judges.
 This knowledge is critical when evaluating your alimony situation.
 It’s also important in deciding if a peremptory challenge is warranted.

-There are countless factors when it comes to temporary spousal support and alimony.
+There are countless factors when it comes to these important financial considerations.
 It is not possible to address every possibility here.
 We serve clients in Summerlin, Las Vegas, Henderson, and Boulder City.
 Out-of-state and international clients whose spouse or ex-spouse resides in Clark County Nevada are also welcome.
-We provide phone consultations as a courtesy at no charge.
-Please call our office at 702-222-4021 if you need a skilled Las Vegas alimony attorney with the right know-how for significant financial matters.
+We also provide phone consultations as a courtesy at no charge.
+Please call our office at 702-222-4021 if you need a skilled Las Vegas divorce attorney with the right know-how for significant financial matters.

 4 Costly Mistakes In a Las Vegas High Asset Divorce